symfony/symfony1-docs/gentle-introduction/en/14-Admin-Generator.markdown

 The look and feel of a generated module, illustrated in Figures 14-2 and 14-3, is sophisticated enough to make it usable out of the box for a commercial application.

+>**TIP**
+>If you don't see the expected look and feel (no stylesheet and no image), this is because you need to install the assets in your project by running the `plugin:publish-assets` task:
+>
+>     $ php symfony plugin:publish-assets

 Figure 14-2 - `list` view of the `article` module in the `backend` application

 ![list view of the article module in the backend application](http://www.symfony-project.org/images/book/1_4/F1405.png "list view of the article module in the backend application")